bilibiliLaiabao55/Cowboy-guns-nes/README.md

 # Cowboy-guns-nes
 This is a nes game called Cowboy Guns,it's easy
+i made this for learning zapper